August 17, 2022

 In the U.S. alone, an estimated 1,000 cyclists die and 130,000 are injured in crashes each year, with one pedestrian dying from a vehicle crash every 75 minutes.
 Pedestrian and cyclist crashes may even be underrepresented in many reports and statistics.
 As urbanization and vehicle ownership rises globally, improving road safety and pedestrian and cycling infrastructure is more critical than ever if we are to mitigate fatalities to plan cities for people, not cars.

 Safe intersection design is necessary to reduce traffic crashes, improve safety for all road users, and encourage more people to choose walking and cycling.

 Intersections and Road Safety

 One study conducted in New York City comparing crashes involving bicycles and vehicles at orthogonal “right-angled” intersections, non-orthogonal intersections, and non-intersection street segments found that 60% of crashes occurred at intersections.
-While fatal crashes happened less frequently at intersections due to the lower speed of vehicles and cyclists, non-fatal crashes and injury occurred more frequently at intersections, where multiple modes of transport converge from various directions and result in reduced visibility and response time.
-It is crucial that those in the urban planning and transport sectors recognize the importance of creating safer and more cohesive intersections that emphasize walking and cycling, rather than vehicles.
+While fatal crashes happened less frequently at intersections due to the lower speed of vehicles and cyclists, non-fatal crashes and injuries occurred more frequently at intersections, where multiple modes of transport converge from various directions and result in reduced visibility and response time.
+Those in the urban planning and transport sectors must recognize the importance of creating safer and more cohesive intersections that emphasize walking and cycling, rather than vehicles.